 Feet.
-The rubber feet screw off, so they can be replaced with steel spikes or other kinds of screw-in feet or attach to a DIY stand.
+The rubber feet screw off, so they can be replaced with steel spikes or other kinds of screw-in feet or attached to a DIY stand.

 The ballhead locks with two knobs, one small one that controls lateral rotation and one large one that locks the ballhead itself.
 They lock well and are easy to get a good grip on.
 At the base of the head is a simple dial with degree markings that can be useful for simple panoramas, but it’s not a true panorama head.

 It comes with a plate that is 3 Legged Thing’s hybrid Peak Design plate that (model number QR3P), in turn, is designed to be compatible with Arca-type attachments.
-There are some minor differences with the Peak Design plate, but functionally its much the same and is roughly the same size and shape and works with the Peak Design Capture Clip system.
-There’s no safety lock on it to stop it sliding out, so you need to make sure the dial is done up tight.
+There are some minor differences with the Peak Design plate, but functionally it’s much the same and is roughly the same size and shape; it also works with the Peak Design Capture Clip system.
+There’s no safety lock on it to stop it from sliding out, so you need to make sure the dial is done up tight.